operational safety protocols

 a verification layer that breaks production is worse than no verification at all. the protocols below document how the system behaves under uncertainty and how errors are resolved.

-that's why 1seal treats operations as part of the product: Degraded Mode Policy, Appeal and Resolution, Invariant Lifecycle, and Error Cost Framework.
+these four protocols form a closed loop for operating security controls: Degraded Mode Policy, Appeal and Resolution, Invariant Lifecycle, and Error Cost Framework.

 canonical spec: github.com/1seal/lmv-spec